HaydenDippL/UWOpenRecRoster2/backend/README.md

 # UWOpenRecRoster2-Backend

-Backend written in GO for [UWOpenRecRoster2](https://github.com/HaydenDippL/UWOpenRecRoster2).
-Check our DOCS.md for information about the code in the project.
+Backend written in GO to fetch schedules, memoize schedules, and track user activity.

 ## Endpoint

-`GET /schedule` with the parameters:

-- `date` with a date in the ISO Date format `"2024-12-25` for December 25, 2024
-- `gyms` represents which gyms we want.
-This paramter is a comma separated list which may contain `"Bakke"` and or `"Nick"`
-- `facilities` represents what type of facilities we are are querying.
-This is a comma separated list, similar to `gym` with the following possible options: `"Courts"`, `"Pool"`, `"RockWall"`, `"Esports"`.

-A full query may look like
+`GET /schedule` with the a date parameter of the form `"yyyy-mm-dd"`.
+This will return the schedules of the Nick and Bakke for all facilities - courts, pools, climbing walls, esports, and ice rink.
+A query to fetch 2025 April Fools schedule looks like this

-`GET /schedule?date=12-25-2025&gym=Bakke,Nick&facilities=Courts,Pool`
+`GET /schedule?date=2025-04-01`

-It returns data in the following form, all dates are ISO DateTimes (RFC 3339).
+It returns data in the following form. **NOTE** all dates are ISO DateTimes (RFC 3339). **NOTE** that both the Bakke and Nick return a fields for all facilities and potentially contain null if no events are scheduled or if that gym does not have said facility.

 ```
 {